SkyQuery: An Aerial Drone Video Sensing Platform: Introduction

 We develop novel methods for video frame alignment and object detection in aerial drone video to address the aforementioned challenges.
 Prior work in frame alignment is either too inaccurate or too computation-intensive for aerial drone video sensing, where we may need to simultaneously process several video streams.
 We propose an alignment method that leverages both sensor readings (GPS and compass) and image features to efficiently compute an accurate mapping from pixels in each video frame to world coordinates.
 We also propose a change-aware object detection method specialized for detecting small, moving objects like pedestrians and cyclists in aerial drone video by comparing the image at the current frame with images captured earlier.

 We evaluate SkyQuery both in simulation and in a real-world scenario consisting of eight 20-minute drone flights.
 We first show that our fast frame alignment method and change-aware object detection model substantially improve the speed-accuracy curve on three video sensing tasks: real-time parking availability mapping, pedestrian activity mapping, and street hazard detection.
 We then show that SkyQuery's cyclic architecture, where insights extracted from video are used to inform future routing decisions, is effective at achieving three diverse objectives on a parking availability mapping task.
 Finally, we demonstrate that SkyQuery is effective for a wide range of applications by showing qualitative results from three case studies.
+We release the SkyQuery code and datasets at \url{https://favyen.com/skyquery/}.

+In summary, our contributions are: \begin{itemize}[nosep] \item A computer vision pipeline for converting drone video data into a symbolic representation suitable for querying (Section~\ref{sec:cv}). \item A domain-specific language for expressing queries over a spatial region, along with an engine that executes these queries by flying drones to collect the necessary video data and running the query on this data (Section~\ref{sec:lang}). \item An evaluation of our tool, SkyQuery, on three case studies, demonstrating how it can be used to express and execute interesting and useful queries (Section~\ref{sec:eval}). \end{itemize}